Criticality in the Bose-Hubbard model with three-body repulsion: Entanglement entropy approach

 For very large $W=100$, we obtain a value very close to ${\cal C}=3/2$ as expected from previous results for the hard core model described by a $U(1)\times Z_2$ CFT.
-On decreasing $W$, the central charge falls gradually from this asymptotic value, until it falls below the value ${\cal C}=1$.
-In the region from $W=100$ to $W \sim 10$ the central charge changes with $W$, however as mentioned in the introduction, for ${\cal C} \geq 1$ \cite{Alcaraz} the critical exponents are not fixed by the value of the central charge and may assume continuously varying values for a fixed central charge.
-In this regime the provided results thus do not necessarily point towards non-universality.
-However, a central charge ${\cal C}<1$ fixes the critical properties (exponents) uniquely.
-For $W<10$ the calculated central charge indeed satisfies ${\cal C}<1$ and varies with $W$.
-This provides evidence, that in this regime, the critical exponents depend on the microscopic parameter $W$, as suggested by finite size ED results presented earlier.
+When $W$ is decreased, the central charge falls gradually from this asymptotic value remaining close to it for large $W$.
+Upon approaching the instability towards density collapse due to predominant attractive interactions, the estimated central charge falls rapidly below the value of ${\cal C}=1$.
+Again, this is probably due to the interplay between open boundary conditions and finite-size effects, which make the accurate extraction of the central charge cumbersome for attractive bosons.
+A different, perhaps less likely, possibility is that the nature of the QPT changes as the three-body constraint is relaxed to the region prior to the system's becoming unstable towards density collapse.
+At the level of results obtained in this article, we are not able to exclude this possibility {\it per se} and leave this as an open problem for further research.
+In any case, however, as mentioned in the introduction, for ${\cal C} \geq 1$ \cite{Alcaraz} the critical exponents are not fixed by the value of the central charge and may assume continuously varying values depending on the microscopic parameter $W$ which is in agreement with results obtained in the previous section.

-However, it is important to stress that having checked that the scaling of the EE has the same form as that predicted by CFT is not sufficient to claim that the model is conformally invariant.
-There are several examples of systems, albeit pertaining to disordered or long-range interactions, known to exhibit similar scaling of the entanglement entropy as displayed by CFT, even if they are not at all conformally invariant \cite{Refael,Koffel}.
-In order to address the emergence of conformal invariance one should also check the scaling of the gap of the system and the form of the dispersion relation for small momenta.
-We leave the issue about the presence of conformal symmetry at this QCP as an open question that deserves further studies of the model.
+It is important to stress that having checked that the scaling of the EE has the same form as that predicted by CFT is not sufficient to claim that the model is conformally invariant.
+There are several examples of systems, albeit pertaining to disordered or long-range interactions, known to exhibit similar scaling of the EE as displayed by CFT, even if they are not at all conformally invariant \cite{Refael,Koffel}.
+In order to address the emergence of conformal invariance one should also check the scaling of the gap of the system and the form of the dispersion relation for low momenta.
+We leave the issue of the presence of conformal symmetry at this QCP as an open question that deserves further studies of the model.